 Holes in the driver qualification file may show the root cause of the crash: the trucking company’s indifference to your safety.
 Sometimes a violation is so glaring it can increase your chances to obtain punitive damages.
 But finding these violations is not easy.
 It requires knowledge how to get the file, then a sharp eye and thorough knowledge of the law to build a convincing case around violations.

 If you’ve suffered as a result of a semi-truck crash in Spartanburg, Greenville, Cherokee, Union or anywhere in South Carolina, feel free to contact us in the best way for you to discuss how we can help build a case for you.
-You can call us at 864.582.0416 or toll free at 888.230.1841, or start an email or live chat right where you are.
+You can call us toll free at 888.230.1841, or start an email or live chat right where you are.
 Also feel free to check out our free report on South Carolina traffic accident cases, which contains a chapter about tractor-trailer cases.

 Related Links:Federal Laws Try to Protect You From Overworked Truckers